GENI-NSF/geni-tools/README-omni.txt

    only the listed slivers will be acted on.
 Otherwise, all slivers in the slice will be acted on.
    Note though that actions are state and resource type specific, so the action may not apply everywhere.
+ - `--optionsfile`: Path to a JSON format file defining options to be passed to the aggregate.
+The specific required options depend on the action specified.

 Slice name could be a full URN, but is usually just the slice name portion.